AdEx Price Tops $0.15 on Top Exchanges (ADX)

-AdEx (CURRENCY:ADX) traded up 2% against the dollar during the 1-day period ending at 20:00 PM ET on May 9th.
-One AdEx coin can currently be bought for approximately $0.15 or 0.00001407 BTC on major cryptocurrency exchanges.
-In the last seven days, AdEx has traded down 3.4% against the dollar.
-AdEx has a market capitalization of $15.25 million and approximately $611,806.00 worth of AdEx was traded on exchanges in the last day.
+AdEx (CURRENCY:ADX) traded up 2% against the dollar during the 24-hour period ending at 19:00 PM ET on May 10th.
+One AdEx coin can now be bought for approximately $0.15 or 0.00001407 BTC on major exchanges.
+Over the last week, AdEx has traded 3.4% lower against the dollar.
+AdEx has a market capitalization of $15.25 million and $611,806.00 worth of AdEx was traded on exchanges in the last day.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.